2025 NCAA Division I FBS football season: Television changes

 This is the first season of a new television contract for the Big 12 Conference with ESPN, Fox Sports and TNT Sports.
-ESPN hold the rights to the top four college football games per season, and twelve of the top twenty games, along with the Big 12 Championship Game.
-TNT Sports sublicense thirteen games from ESPN.
+ESPN holds the rights to the top four college football games per season, and twelve of the top twenty games, along with the Big 12 Championship Game on ABC.
+TNT Sports sublicenses thirteen games from ESPN.

 The Pac-12 Conference renewed their media partnership with The CW for the 2025 season, while also agreeing to two-game deals with ESPN and CBS Sports.
 While The CW will continue to carry majority of the home games for Oregon State and Washington State, ESPN will carry two Oregon State home games and CBS will carry one home game from each school in primetime.

 This is the final year of the Mountain West Conference's broadcast agreement with Fox Sports and CBS Sports.
 The conference has not yet announced a new agreement.
 Despite being announced as a multi-year deal, the Mountain West did not continue an agreement with TNT Sports from 2024 to air 14 games on TruTV.